denostr-lab/denostr/CONFIGURATION.md

 # Settings

-Running `nostream` for the first time creates the settings file in `<project_root>/.nostr/settings.yaml`.
+Running `denostr` for the first time creates the settings file in `<project_root>/.nostr/settings.yaml`.
 If the file is not created and an error is thrown ensure that the `<project_root>/.nostr` folder exists.
 The configuration directory can be changed by setting the `NOSTR_CONFIG_DIR` environment variable.

 | Name                                        | Description                                                                                                                      |